The Misuse of Drugs Act 1971 places controls on certain medicines. We call these 'controlled drugs'.

 Storing controlled drugs

-You must restrict access to the cupboard according to need.
+- You must restrict access to the cupboard according to need.

-Store spare keys securely.
+- Store spare keys securely.

-There are no rules about which members of staff can hold controlled drugs keys in a care home.
+- There are no rules about which members of staff can hold controlled drugs keys in a care home.
 Providers should carry out a risk assessment to decide this.
 This should also be included in your controlled drugs policy.

 Refrigerating controlled drugs

-You can store other medicines in the same medicines’ fridge as controlled drugs, but they must be stored separately.
+You can store other medicines in the same medicine fridge as controlled drugs, but they must be stored separately.
 To provide additional security, controlled drugs should be kept in a lockable box within the fridge and access should be restricted.